Comparison

 Matching Model

 An order book matches exactly two parties: one who wants to buy and one who wants to sell, at a mutually agreeable price.
-This works well for fungible assets where many participants share the same preferences.
+This works well for fungible assets where many users share the same preferences.
 For unique assets, direct bilateral matches are rare -- the person who wants your NFT almost certainly does not have the NFT you want.
-SWAPS finds coordinated trades across the entire marketplace where everyone gets what they want, exponentially expanding the space of discoverable trades.
+SWAPS expands what can be traded from the same marketplace inventory.

 Order books maintain separate sorted lists for each asset pair.
-A marketplace with 10,000 unique items would need up to 100 million separate order books (one per pair), each likely empty.
-SWAPS uses a single preference network that represents all preferences across all assets, enabling coordinated trade discovery that spans the entire marketplace in a single computation pass.
+A marketplace with 10,000 unique items would need up to 100 million separate order books, most of them empty.
+SWAPS looks across inventory and wants so demand for different items can create more trade opportunities.

 Currency Requirement